 The ability to use a 24-hour arrangement can be particularly important for people with complex support needs who require continuity, predictability and workers who know them well.

-If this provision is no longer available for disability-related personal care and support in a private home, some current arrangements may become unworkable.
+If this provision is no longer available for disability-related personal care and support in a private home, some current arrangements may become unworkable, which could put the safety of the person with disability at risk.

 Impact on NDIS costs and Scheme sustainability